antaresproject/docs/docs/services/auth_and_acl.md

 | role       | Roles are the groups of users where the user belongs     |
 | acl        | ACL is a map of values of the boolean type determining the relation between action and role, determining whether the role may have authorization to execute the given action      |

+> The path of source code is `src/core/src/components/acl/` and `src/core/src/components/auth/`.

 ## Auth

 Auth is a set of tools broadening Laravel's base functionality *Illuminate\Auth* in order to provide user's instance and the ascribed groups.
 The aim of this functionality is to provide measures and tools for efficient users' access to resources control (ACL -  Access Control List).
 The facade connected with ACL instance is: